FitnessRegiment/fitnessregiment.github.io/_drafts/_posts/2017-10-16-essential-softwares-for-windows.md

 For gamers, Teamspeak, Discord and Mumble are being used heavily currently, and thus are recommended to have on your system.

 I do not recommend using windows 10 outlook, facebook or skype and much prefer the web versions.
+Test